msharma2026/Grocers-Gauntlet/ProjectDocumentTemplate.md

 - Used an LLM to brainstorm attribute effects on merchants (pricing/mood reactions); implementation and tuning done manually.
 - Dialogue system (signals/branching) reference: Nathan Hoad’s Dialogue Manager - https://youtube.com/live/UhPFk8FSbd8

+## Manav Sharma - External resources
+- For art, I used PixilArt, and gained inspiration from online available icons and AI generated icons.
+(I didn't use AI generated images, but I used them for inspiration)
+- LLM Use: I used Gemini 3 for coding guidance.
+I used it to figure out how to implement some procedural-generation steps and debugging code.

 # Team Member Contributions

 This section be repeated once for each team member.
 Each team member should provide their name and GitHub user information.